-Respect and Connect: A better community for us all is brought to you by the Trail and District Public Library, Selkirk College, BCGEU, SCFA, Trail Arts Council, Trail Community Action Team and Columbia Basin Alliance for Literacy.
+Respect and Connect: A better community for us all is brought to you by the Trail and District Public Library, Selkirk College's Mir Centre for Peace, Trail Arts Council and Trail Community Action Team.

 An Equity, Diversity & Inclusion Initiative...